2.1. By phone

 2.2.
 By email

 If you send us an email that is not encrypted any personal data within it may be at risk.
-We will capture and process the information in the email for our legitimate interest and legal purposes as set out below.
+We will capture and process the information in the email in alignment with the legal basis and purposes as set out below.

 When we send emails they are encrypted during transit from us to our recipients via Secure Sockets Layer (“SSL”).
 SSL is a method of encrypting traffic from one point to another, in this case the email sent by us to you.
 We may also, in certain circumstances, encrypt some emails or their content in order to protect personal data.